Picovoice/rhino/README.md

 ```

 The `appContext` parameter is the Android application context - this is used to extract Rhino resources from the APK.
 Sensitivity is the parameter that enables developers to trade miss rate for false alarm.
-It is a floating point number within
+It is a floating-point number within
 [0, 1].
 A higher sensitivity reduces miss rate at cost of increased false alarm rate.

 When initialized, input audio can be processed using `manager.process()`.
 When done, be sure to release the resources